 Parts and Tools Needed to Replace the Spark Plugs on your Mercedes-Benz

 Try to stay with the original equipment if at all possible.
-If you want your spark plugs to last longer and provide a better spark, our recommendation is to install iridium tipped spark plugs instead of the platinum.
-Mercedes-Benz cars are equied with two spark plugs per cylinder, including the E 320.
+If you want your spark plugs to last longer and provide a better spark, we recommend installing iridium-tipped spark plugs instead of platinum.
+Mercedes-Benz cars have two spark plugs per cylinder, including the E 320.
 ML 350, S 500, CLK 55 AMG.
-If you have a six cylinder engine, multiply that by two and that’s how many new spark plugs you need.
+If you have a six-cylinder engine, multiply that by two, and that’s how many new spark plugs you need.

 - 12 cylinder engine, you will need 23.

 Did you catch that?
 For a 12 cylinder engine, you won’t need 23 but 24 spark plugs.
 Just making sure you are staying awake.